CMPS-2200-Summer-2023/recitation-02-template/recitation-02.md

     **Enter your answer in answers.md**

 - [ ] 6.
 (3 points) $W(n)$ is meant to represent the running time of
   some recursive algorithm.
-Suppose we always had $a$ processors available to us and we wanted to compute the span of the same algorithm.
 In other words, assume that we always have enough processors for every generated subproblem.
-Implement the function `span_calc` to compute the empirical span, where the work of the algorithm is given by $W(n)$.
+Implement the function `span_calc` to compute the empirical span, where the work of the algorithm is given by $W(n)$ and the span of the combine step is equal to the work of the combine step.
 Implement `test_compare_span` to create a new comparison function for comparing span functions.
 Derive the asymptotic expressions for the span of the recurrences you used in problem 4 above.
 Confirm that everything matches up as it should.

     **Enter your answer in answers.md**